Review: British Airways First Class A380, London Heathrow – Vancouver

 The entertainment system was controlled by a wired remote.

-We settled in and push back was on time.
+We settled in and push back from the gate at London Heathrow was on time.

 A Pre-Departure beverage was offered.
-I went with the Laurient Perrier Grand Siecle.
-Top ups were offered with the bottle brought round to the seat but I didn’t partake in any as I was still feeling not so healthy (terrible).
+I went with the Laurent Perrier Grand Siecle champagne.
+Top ups were offered with the bottle brought round to the seat but I didn’t partake in any as I was still feeling not so healthy in the latter part of my trip.

-The flight bag was brought around.
+The flight Amenity Kits were brought around.
 The Amenity Kits are stocked by Liberty’s of London with Refinery products.
 There were actually quite a view items in there, some of it actually useful unlike the bag which is too small to practically store anything.

 A sleep suits was also brought on the tray.
 I took a large and as a 6ft 2inch tall person it was a little short in the sleeves.
 The pyjamas were unbranded, save the BA First logo on the crest.